With a massive $650m Series C raise (oversubscribed by 4x), the European insurtech is now sitting on a post-money valuation of $3bn.

 Simply send Mile Auto a photo of your odometer every month and they’ll calculate what you owe based on an agreed cost per mile.
 No black boxes, no apps, just a quick snap.

-Finally it was good to see Sweden’s predictive risk insights insurtech Greater Than announcing plans to set-up a wholly-owned subsidiary in Japan.
+Finally, it was good to see Sweden’s predictive risk insights European insurtech Greater Than announcing plans to set up a wholly-owned subsidiary in Japan.

 Greater Than, which recently announced plans to develop a predictive motor risk index, already has several partnerships in the regions, including one with the Mitsui Sumitomo Insurance Group.